-You can see the giant nancy in the background of the photo to the left.
-The video shows someone actually using it to knit and, on that scale, I easily understood how it worked and could make sense of those directions for my much smaller-scale nancy.
-Once I started exploring these tools on the internet, I found many versions of a DIY toilet paper roll nancy and set out to make my own.
+You can see the giant knitting nancy in the background of the photo to the left.
+The video shows someone actually using it to knit and, on that scale, I easily understood how it worked and could make sense of those directions for my much smaller-scale knitter.
+Once I started exploring these tools on the internet, I found many versions of a DIY toilet paper roll knitter and set out to make my own.

-I found the colored popsicle sticks for my DIY nancys at Michael’s.
+I found the colored craft sticks for my DIY toilet paper roll knitting nancies at Michaels.
 They are cute, aren’t they?
-The only drawback is that they will stain your fingers during the first use of your nancy.
+The only drawback is that they will stain your fingers during the first use of your knitter.
 They are taped to the toilet paper roll with colored tape.
 But again, color is optional.
-What I learned from making my own nancys is that the tube (toilet paper roll) size and number of pegs determine the circumference of your knitted tube, while the amount of space between pegs determines how tight or loose your knitting will be.
+What I learned from making my own knitters is that the tube size and number of pegs determine the circumference of your knitted tube, while the amount of space between pegs determines how tight or loose your knitting will be.
 Of course the material you knit with will impact these things as well, so you really need to experiment to get the effect you are after or to discover one that might surprise you.
 Who says you have to use all the pegs?
 What would happen if you just used 4 … or 3 … or 2?

 What can you make with a toilet paper roll knitting nancy?
 So many things …